Chia-Network/clvm/README.md

-A fork of CLVM to add documentation and explanation.
+A fork of the Chia [CLVM](https://github.com/Chia-Network/clvm) to add documentation and explanation.

 ![Parens](parens.gif)